espegun/python_project_setup/how_to_tox/README.md

 - `(my_env) .tox/my_env/prepare_something.sh`
 - `(my_env) pytest .tox/my_env/tests_dir`

 `tox.ini` defines the Python versions and dependencies (required packages).
-In addition to specifying in `deps` you may also add what has been specified in `requirements.txt`.
+In addition to specifying in `deps` you may also add what has been specified in the requirements file by add  `-rrequirements.txt` as a dependency.

-`commands` can include any command(?), not just test related.
+`commands` can include any bash command, not just test related.

-ged
+In addition to python versions like `py38` and similar, you can also add custom environments which inherits from `testenv`.

 **TBD: MASSE BRA GREIER I opening_hours tox.ini.**